AthulElbert/circleup/Sprint2.md

 #### `POST /auth/verify-otp`

 Purpose:
-- Verifies the OTP and creates/activates the user account
+- Verifies the OTP and creates or activates the user account

 Request body:
 ```json